-Increasingly, employees will want to make a meaningful social impact, and they will do this earlier in their lives instead of waiting for retirement.
+Increasingly, employees want to make a meaningful social impact, and they will do this earlier in their lives instead of waiting for retirement.

 Work-life challenges will reveal a dark side

-Technology will assess when people have worked too much and when they need to recharge by monitoring their biorhythms, nutritional requirements and exercise needs.
+Eventually, technology will assess when people have worked too much and when they need to recharge by monitoring their biorhythms, nutritional requirements and exercise needs.

+But there are shadowy aspects of the work-life balance in 2028.
 As technology closes the divide between geographically separate people, it introduces cracks in relationships and cultures.
 The remote distribution of work means that many employees will not build social relationships in the workplace, leading to issues of disengagement and loneliness.